FlowFuse/website/src/blog/2024/01/dashboard-2-multi-user.md

     - dashboard
 ---

-This week has seen the release of the [first major version of Node-RED Dashboard 2.0](/blog/2024/01/dashboard-2-ga), with it, we've made available a new FlowFuse-exclusive feature, Multi User Dashboards.
+This week has seen the release of the [first major version of Node-RED Dashboard 2.0](/blog/2024/01/dashboard-2-ga), with it, we've made available a new FlowFuse-exclusive feature, personalised multi-user dashboards.

-This new feature will allow you to build Dashboards that provide unique data to each user, build admin-only views, and track user activity, to name but a few.
+This new feature will allow you to build dashboards that provide unique data to each user, build admin-only views, and track user activity, to name but a few.
 We're really excited to see what the Node-RED Community and our FlowFuse customers can do with such a powerful and flexible framework.

 <!--more-->

 ## Multi User Dashboards

-The original Node-RED Dashboard was built with a "single source of truth", no matter how many users interacted with the Dashboard, each user would always see the same data.
-This is great for prototyping, or hobby projects, but as you scale up your Node-RED usage, you'll want to be able to have unique Dashboard experiences for each user.
+The original Node-RED Dashboard was built with a "single source of truth", no matter how many users interacted with the dashboard, each user would always see the same data.
+This is great for prototyping, or hobby projects, but as you scale up your Node-RED usage, you'll want to be able to have unique dashboard experiences for each user.

 ### Getting Started

-To enable multi-user Dashboards, you'll need to be using FlowFuse, and have an instance with _"FlowFuse User Authentication"_ enabled in the "Security" Settings, this will require any user that wants access to your Editor or Dashboard to be authorized by FlowFuse first.
+To enable multi-user dashboards, you'll need to be using FlowFuse, and have an instance with _"FlowFuse User Authentication"_ enabled in the "Security" Settings, this will require any user that wants access to your Editor or dashboard to be authorized by FlowFuse first.

 !["Screenshot of the 'Security' settings available for any Instances running in FlowFuse"](./images/multi-user-dashboard-ffauth.png "Screenshot of the 'Security' settings available for any Instances running in FlowFuse"){data-zoomable}
 <figcaption class="-mt-6 mb-4 text-center"><b>"Screenshot of the 'Security' settings available for any Instances running in FlowFuse"</b></figcaption>